 During UNESCO’s most recent executive council session, held from 27 February to 10 March in Paris, certain countries blocked Reporters Without Borders’ promotion to “associate NGO” status, a promotion that UNESCO director-general Irina Bokova had said she was recommending in a letter to us on 3 February (copy available).

-The status which Reporters Without Borders obtained with UNESCO in 1996 and which has been renewed twice, in 2002 and 2006, has never changed.
+which Reporters Without Borders obtained with UNESCO in 1996 and which has been renewed twice, in 2002 and 2006, has never changed.
 Reporters Without Borders continues to enjoyed UNESCO’s confidence, which was reiterated after the last session.

 As part of an internal reform, UNESCO has changed the relations it can have with NGOs.
 Until now there were three kinds of relationship: “operational,” “associate” and “consultative.”
 Now there are just “associate” and “consultative.”
 It was against this backdrop that it was proposed that Reporters Without Borders’ status should be changed from “consultative” to “associate.”